Pork barrel scam: Supreme Court ruling

 On November 19, 2013, through the landmark ruling in Belgica vs. Ochoa, the Supreme Court of the Philippines en banc declared PDAF as unconstitutional.

 The Supreme Court, in a three-page decision penned by Justice Estela Perlas-Bernabe, nullified Congressional Pork Barrel laws, past and present, including the 2013 PDAF, the 1990 Countrywide Development Fund (CDF), and the various Congressional Insertions that let lawmakers to take part in the execution of projects, as these violated the principle of separation of powers.
 The Supreme Court deemed other similar acts as "grave abuse of discretion amounting to lack or excess of discretion".

 The decision also declared as unconstitutional the use by the President of the Malampaya Fund for projects other than those for energy development.

 In spite of the Supreme Court ruling that the PDAF was unconstitutional, the PDAF persisted at the Technical Education and Skills Development Authority (TESDA) under TESDA director general Joel Villanueva.
-According to a Commission on Audit report on TESDA for 2012-2013, lawmakers still provided ₱125.95 pork barrel funds that TESDA spent on projects showing "discrepancies" such as overpriced supplies and training programs, dubious selection of beneficiaries, contracts awarded without bidding, and seminars with dubious lists of participants.
+According to a Commission on Audit report on TESDA for 2012–2013, lawmakers still provided ₱125.95 pork barrel funds that TESDA spent on projects showing "discrepancies" such as overpriced supplies and training programs, dubious selection of beneficiaries, contracts awarded without bidding, and seminars with dubious lists of participants.

 Trials and convictions

 The Ombudsman filed charges against senators Juan Ponce Enrile, Jinggoy Estrada, and Bong Revilla before the Sandiganbayan anti-graft court in June 2014.
-Enrile, who was accused of getting ₱172.8 million in kickbacks, was charged with 15 counts of graft; Estrada, on accusations that he took kickbacks worth ₱183.793, was charged with 11 counts of graft; Revilla, accused of getting getting kickbacks worth ₱224.5 million, was charged with 16 counts of graft.
+Enrile, who was accused of getting ₱172.8 million in kickbacks, was charged with 15 counts of graft; Estrada, on accusations that he took kickbacks worth ₱183.793, was charged with 11 counts of graft; Revilla, accused of getting kickbacks worth ₱224.5 million, was charged with 16 counts of graft.
 Enrile's former aide Gigi Reyes was charged with plunder for facilitating the allocation of pork barrel funds to bogus foundations.

 In November 2016, the Ombudsman ordered the dismissal of Senator Joel Villanueva after it found Villanueva guilty of "grave misconduct, serious dishonesty, and conduct prejudicial to the interest of the service".
 The dismissal order stemmed from Villanueva's misuse of ₱10 million of his pork barrel funds while he was in Congress representing CIBAC party-list in 2008.

 In May 2022, Davao del Sur representative Marc Douglas Cagas IV was convicted by the Sandiganbayan after he pleaded guilty of fraud and falsification of public documents relating to the misuse of ₱13 million of his pork barrel.
 In December 2023, the Supreme Court upheld the Ombudsman's ruling of finding probable cause to indict Napoles and DBM officials for graft and corruption for the alleged misuse of Davao del Sur representative Douglas Cagas's pork barrel.